What, you ask? Szechuan Popcorn Chicken? Yes, Dear Reader, Szechuan Popcorn Chicken! This recipe is almost as fun to say as it is to eat!

 - 8-10 chicken tenders, cut into bite-sized pieces

 - 1 tablespoon fresh ginger, grated

-- 1 teaspoon dried chili flakes (or substitute fresh chillies)
+- 1 teaspoon dried red chili flakes, or substitute fresh chillies

 - 1 tablespoon dried onion flakes

 - 1 bunch green onions, chopped in 2-3 inch pieces

 - 2 tablespoons soy sauce

 - 2 tablespoons white vinegar